ReikaKalseki/FTweaks/README.md

 Secondary Features:
-Small/Medium Powerpoles can now fast-replace each other Lamps and rail signals use basic circuits instead of ones with components if BobElectronics is installed Fixes some fluid-in-pipe colors, especially for the three oil products, to match the icons
+Automatically reloads recipes and technologies when the game is reloaded, to keep up to date with mod changes Small/Medium Powerpoles can now fast-replace each other Lamps and rail signals use basic circuits instead of ones with components if BobElectronics is installed Fixes some fluid-in-pipe colors, especially for the three oil products, to match the icons